Books about the Printing, Paper, and Bookbinding Arts

 R. Stanley Nelson

-This long-awaited book, by the acknowledged expert on the subject, R. Stanley "Stan" Nelson, will be published in early Autumn 2025.
+This long-awaited book, by the acknowledged expert on the subject, R. Stanley "Stan" Nelson, will be published in March 2026.
 Nelson is Curator Emeritus at the NMAH, Graphic Arts Division, where for decades, he gave typecasting demonstrations to museum goers.
 He soon began taking orders to make replica hand moulds for collections around the world.
 And it is fitting that he should write this book, which covers not only the history of the typemould, focusing on moulds from European collections, such as Museum of Plantin-Moretus, but Nelson also gives instructions about how to make a typemould.

 _____________________________